markstock/dla-nd/README.md

 replacing the 5 with 1, 2, 3, or 4, when appropriate.
 If you want to
-build an executable for higher dimensions, you'll need to edit the structs.h file and add your own code.
-I'm sorry about the lack of automation with that.
+build an executable for higher dimensions, you'll need to edit the `structs.h` file and add your own code.

 ## Usage

-Edit the sample.dnd file, making sure to match all coordinate input with the number of dimensions in the problem.
+Edit the `sample.dnd` file, making sure to match all coordinate input with the number of dimensions in the problem.

 Unix users can then run the desired program as shown: